vasanth-z/LINUX_CHALLENGES/Challenge_6.md

 <img width="1281" height="63" alt="Screenshot 2025-07-28 224027" src="https://github.com/user-attachments/assets/294d254b-e59d-4a91-8c5f-300432d679ae" />

-## 🔄 Alternative Method for Challenge 6: Using a Command-Line Text Editor
+## 🔄 Alternative Method for Challenge 6: Using a Command-Line Text Editor:

 Instead of using multiple `echo` commands, you can create and edit `~/learn.txt` directly using a **command-line text editor**.